 Dr. Adams-Campbell will be at the Montreal airport to assist with the ground transportation to the university.
-Participants will be asked to provide her with their flight information so she knows when to expect everyone.
+You will be asked to provide her with your flight information so she knows when to expect you.

 LAND TRANSPORTATION: All program-related ground transportation will be provided.
-This may include: buses, Montreal metro system, and taxis
+This may include: buses, Montreal metro system, and taxis.
+(Refer to the Tentative Daily Schedule for specific details regarding other program-related transportation.)

-PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by April 15, 2015.
+PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by April 1, 2017.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
-Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
-After April 15, 2015 applicants may need to request expedited services or apply in person at the Chicago Passport Agency.
+Individuals who do not currently possess a valid passport should apply for one immediately upon application to the program.
+Expedited services can be requested or apply in person at the Chicago Passport Agency.
 If applicants are not within the Chicago area, they must apply at the nearest passport agency.)
-Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/content/passports/english.html.
+Information on acquiring a U.S. passport is available at the U.S. State Department's website: https://travel.state.gov/content/passports/en/passports.html.
 Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.